apostrophecms/docs/docs/reference/api/pieces.md

 **Authentication required.**

 This API route **permanently deletes the piece database document**.
-Moving pieces to the trash in the Apostrophe user interface or using a `PATCH` request to set `trash: true` do not permanently delete database documents and are typically better options.
+Moving pieces to the trash in the Apostrophe user interface or using a `PATCH` request to set `trash: true` do not permanently delete database documents and should be considered.

 `DELETE` requests will be rejected if the `_id` matches the draft mode of a page that has an existing published mode document.